*Last updated: May 2026 β tested on my live Hyperliquid account (referral code RICH888) on 2026-05-03 using a small ETH-PERP position.*

 1. Setting the stop too tight

 A stop loss at 0.5% below entry will get triggered by normal price noise.
-BTC regularly swings 1-2% in an hour.
-Give your trade room to breathe.2.
-Forgetting "Reduce Only"
+BTC regularly swings 1β2% in an hour.
+Give your trade room to breathe β or admit you're scalping and size accordingly.
+I've stopped myself out of three trades in a single afternoon doing this, then watched the original thesis play out perfectly without me.

 "I'll watch it manually" is not a strategy.
 Markets move at 3 AM.
-Set the stop.---
+Set the stop.
+(See above re: my unstopped 2024 SOL long.)

 Hyperliquid Fees on Stop Loss Orders

-Stop loss orders on Hyperliquid are taker orders (they execute against the book when triggered), so you pay the taker fee:
+Stop loss orders on Hyperliquid execute as taker orders when triggered β they cross the book β so you pay Hyperliquid's taker fee, not the maker fee.

 ---